-The Pegasus Gala Party is the final performance on Sunday, April 13 and begins at 1:00 p.m.
+The Pegasus Gala Party begins at 3:00 p.m.
 The admission price of $30 includes scrumptious complimentary hors d’oeuvres, champagne and non-alcoholic beverages.
 Dessert will be served at intermission.

 You can make reservations online here or by calling 583-2343.
 Reservations can be confirmed only if they are made at least three hours before the performance.